Loading...

 Hearing Required

-Tennessee law does not mandate specific notice requirements for fining.
-However, basic fairness and contract law require that the HOA follow the procedures specified in your governing documents.
+Tennessee law does not set a specific number of days of notice for fining.
+(For condominium associations, §66-27-402 does require notice and an opportunity to be heard before a fine, though it sets no day count.)
+Beyond that, basic fairness and contract law require that the HOA follow the procedures specified in your governing documents.

 Although not required by statute, most Tennessee HOA CC&Rs require that violation notices include: